 I can respect the ideas, but find it harder to forgive the shoddy execution.
 Snyder doesn’t have the faith in his audience that he wants Superman and humanity to have in one another.
-He can’t stop reminding us about Jor-El and Kent’s different approaches to parenting, drawing parallels between Smallville and a Norman Rockwell painting or underlining the Superman as Christ metaphor (I swear he did the crucifixion pose every time he was knocked down).
+He can’t stop reminding us about Jor-El and Kent’s different approaches to parenting, drawing parallels between Smallville and a Norman Rockwell painting or underlining the Superman as Christ metaphor (I think that Cavill did a crucifixion pose every time he was knocked down).
 Snyder thinks that if something’s worth saying, it’s worth saying multiple times at increasing volume.
 I don’t mind the lack of subtlety, but the repetitiveness is grating.
 The other problem is that a number of the choices made by Snyder, editor and cinematographer are unnecessarily distracting.
 Snyder does the shaky camera bit that’s intended to evoke realism but only pulls me out of the story.
 The moments when the camera lags behind the action were needlessly confusing.

 The action scenes were similarly problematic.
 I appreciated the hard work that went into staging a plausible battle scene between combatants with super strength, speed and flight, but I couldn’t disregard some of the basic storytelling issues and unexplained tonal shifts.
 The movie was extremely concerned about human life in the first half – it was at the core of the dispute between Superman and Jon Kent and the reason for all of Superman’s heroics – but lost interest in the second half, when Superman fought Zod and his soldiers without a thought about the safety of innocent bystanders.
 Viewers familiar with watching or reading Superman fights could be forgiven for expecting Superman to try to draw the fight away from populated areas, but that wasn’t the case.